 We no longer own the Naramata lavender farm and it has been decommissioned.
 However, we do have another, smaller, private farm in Naramata, where we grow approx. 400 lavender plants of the varieties that we need to make our products.
 We have also added a bit of "new stuff" to our selection, such as lavender chocolate, bubble baths, and a line of hand-made rosewater products.
 My original landscape paintings are also still available.

-Throughout the winter months, we are fully stocked and open by appointment.
-If you would like to shop for your favourite items to help bring some summer fragrances into the winter months, please give me a call at (250) 488-8365 and we can make an appointment for a physically distanced, all sanitized shopping experience.
+We are currently open by appointment and will open for the season on May 1st.
+If you would like to shop for your favourite items before that, please give me a call at (250) 488-8365 and we can make an appointment for a physically distanced, all sanitized shopping experience.

 Thank-you to all for your continued patronage and support, against all odds, we had an exceptionally good 2020 season!